mathesar-foundation/mathesar-wiki/community/mentoring/project-proposal-template.md

 title: Project Proposal Template
 description:
 published: true
-date: 2022-02-10T01:16:19.335Z
+date: 2022-02-10T21:32:28.982Z
 tags:
 editor: markdown
 dateCreated: 2022-02-09T22:32:06.017Z
 ---

-This is the proposal template for applications to any mentorship programs that we participate in.
+*This is the proposal template for applications to any mentorship programs that we participate in.
 All proposals **must** have all the sections in this template.
+You can add additional sections if desired.*

 > Instructions for each section are provided in infoboxes like this one.
 {.is-info}